BennoMan123/Contact_List_Project/README.md

 * Made some methods that are universal public in main class and contact class.
 * Removed unneeded comments in the contact class.
 * Updated javadocs folder.

+11/28/23 Part 1:
+* Fixed the clean list method/handling in main class.
+* Fixed the is empty contact method in contact class.
+  * Implemented boolean that turns to false if something has been added to the contact.
+* Updated Javadocs folder.
+* Made sure that the list sorts in each method that need to print the list in main.